How to Choose Discreet, Ultra-Thin Pads for Bladder Leaks That Won't Show Under Clothes

 Can incontinence pads cause skin irritation?

-Yes, if they use harsh chemicals.
+Yes, particularly if they use harsh, synthetic chemical irritants in their design, or if they are poorly engineered and don’t properly wick moisture away from the skin.
 Conventional incontinence pads containing petroleum-based plastics, chlorine bleach, synthetic fragrances, and dyes cause irritation in up to one-third of users.
 This condition, called incontinence-associated dermatitis (IAD), results from chemical irritants combined with moisture.
-Plant-based pads like Attn: Grace with hypoallergenic, Dermatest Excellent certified materials significantly reduce irritation risk while maintaining effective protection.
+Plant-based pads like Attn: Grace use hypoallergenic materials that have been independently evaluated and awarded a Dermatest “Excellent” rating, indicating very good skin compatibility.
+This certification supports a reduced risk of irritation while maintaining effective incontinence protection.[H3] What makes Attn: Grace pads different from drugstore brands?

 Skin safety and design.
-Attn: Grace pads feature proprietary CLN Design plant-based top sheets (no petroleum against skin), consistent 2.5-5mm ultra-thin profiles across absorbency levels, Dermatest Excellent certification for skin safety, and B Corp certification for environmental and social responsibility.
+Attn: Grace pads feature CLN Design plant-based top sheets (no petroleum against skin), consistent 2.5-5mm ultra-thin profiles across absorbency levels, Dermatest Excellent certification for skin safety, and B Corp certification for environmental and social responsibility.
 The absorbency ladder (50ml to 760ml) allows precise matching to needs.
 Drugstore brands typically use petroleum-based materials, chlorine bleach, and synthetic fragrances that can irritate sensitive skin.

 Are there incontinence pads specifically for postpartum use?